 Indian Institute of Foreign Trade (IIFT) is popular for its postgraduate diploma in foreign trade.
 The institute conducts an objective exam named IIFT, for which the notification is released in September/October.
 The exam serves as the first screening criteria for admissions to the International Business Program (2024-26).

 The cut-off is usually different for different campuses of IIFT.

-IIFT is an objective test of 2 hours.
+IIFT is a computer-based test of 2 hours.
 The total number of questions has been variable over the past years.
-In 2011 there were 122 questions, 135 in 2012, 128 in 2013, 118 in 2014, 124 in 2015, 123 in 2016 as well as 2017, 114 questions in 2018, 110 questions in 2019, 2020 and 2021.
-As for the cut off of different institutes, it depends upon a variety of factors.
-These parameters include number of test-takers, difficulty level of exam, marking scheme, number of MBA admission seats, weightage of admission rounds, and reputation of the institute.
-Since these factors vary from year to year, so does the cut off scores.
+In 2011 there were 122 questions, 135 in 2012, 128 in 2013, 118 in 2014, 124 in 2015, 123 in 2016 as well as 2017, 114 questions in 2018, and 110 questions from 2019 onwards.
+IIFT is basically a test of general aptitude and awareness.
+The exam is known for its differential marking scheme and variable weightage given to different areas.
+For detailed structure and format, refer to the IIFT exam pattern 2023.

 |Test/s - IIFT||Our Rating - A+|

-|Website - www.iift.edu||IIFT Interview Experience|
+|Website - iift.nta.nic.in||IIFT Interview Experience|

 The given range indicates the tentative cut-off marks for general category students.
 IIFT cut-offs are highest for the Delhi campus, followed by Kolkata and Kakinada campuses.
 Besides, the institutes also consider the sectional cut-off scores of IIFT.

 As for the cut-off of different institutes, it depends upon a variety of factors.
 These parameters include the number of test-takers, difficulty level of the exam, marking scheme, number of MBA admission seats, weightage of admission rounds, and reputation of the institute.
 Since these factors vary from year to year, so do the cut-off scores.